BastelPichi/compatibility/brightway.md

 Red | TX (Transmit)
 Black | BAT (~38V)

 > **Note**: The controller is only powered on as long as the BAT line (38V) is **bridged to the VCC pin**!
-This needs to be bridged all the time during the process to keep the scooter on.
+It needs to be bridged all the time during the process to keep the scooter on.

 Use three DuPont wires to connect GND, RX and TX of the dashboard cable with the adapter.
 Use a fourth DuPont wire to bridge the BAT pin to the VCC pin.
 Be extremely careful to match the pinout correctly, otherwise you might **brick** your USB adapter or worst case your scooter.